nymtech/docs/content/mixnet/clients.md

 #### Fetching stored messages

 Upon completing the provider registration, the client starts a separate message stream that periodically fetches all the client's stored messages on the provider.
-The rate at which this happens is set in the client config files.

 {{% notice note %}}
-Note that once the message is pulled, currently the provider immediately deletes it from its own storage.
+Note that once the message is pulled, the provider immediately deletes it.
 {{% /notice %}}

 #### Sending messages